 The 29VE floor plan incorporates a large, full-wall slideout on the driver’s side.
 This slide contains a sofa bed, the galley, the refrigerator, and the wardrobe portion of the bedroom.
 Extending the slideout creates plenty of floor space.

 To provide an additional sleeping area, the test coach contained Winnebago’s optional StudioLoft bed over the cockpit seating.
-A power lift raises this bed to the ceiling, creating plenty of headroom for the pilot and copilot when on the road or when the bed otherwise is not being used.
+So, a power lift raises this bed to the ceiling, creating plenty of headroom for the pilot and copilot when on the road or when the bed otherwise is not being used.
 When coach occupants are ready to retire, a press of the button lowers the StudioLoft bed to a height just above the cockpit seats.
 The roomy 48-inch-by-80-inch bed is equipped with a short ladder for ease of access.
 The bed can accommodate a person up to 6 feet 6 inches tall and is rated at 600 pounds.

 The galley contains a stainless-steel double sink set at an angle, a three-burner range with oven, a two-door propane-electric refrigerator-freezer, a pantry to the rear of the refrigerator, an overhead microwave oven, and a nonpowered roof vent.
 Countertops here, as in the bathroom, are laminate and accompanied by a decorative backsplash.